MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-supported-config.md

 ## Using Remote Desktop Services with application proxy services

 You can use Remote Desktop Services with [Microsoft Entra application proxy](/azure/active-directory/application-proxy-publish-remote-desktop).
-Remote Desktop Services does not support using [Web Application Proxy](../remote-access/web-application-proxy/web-app-proxy-windows-server.md), which is included in Windows Server 2016 and earlier versions.
+Remote Desktop Services doesn't support using [Web Application Proxy](../remote-access/web-application-proxy/web-app-proxy-windows-server.md).